dibyashakti1/Triangular-Mesh-Himalaya/README.md

 # Routine-1: (Imp: Don't clear workspace variables)

-This part of the routine generates trace of Downdip Edge of the Himalayan megathrust by combining data from USGS Slab 2.0 Grid File

-Important to have a well defined downdip edge of the fault plane, that's why trace of downdip obtained from Slab 2.0
+This part of the routine generates trace of Downdip Edge of the Himalayan megathrust by combining data from USGS Slab 2.0 Grid File.
+Important to have a well defined downdip edge of the fault plane, that's why trace of downdip obtained from Slab 2.0.

-Fault updip boundary may depend upon the user
+Fault updip boundary may depend upon the user (May obtain from the Blocks software).